 You can manually backup your files onto an external hard drive, but there’s always a chance these can become corrupted.
 Besides, nobody wants to lug around an external hard drive “just in case”.
-Backing up your files with a cloud service is far more reliable.
-It means you can backup, access, and restore your files anywhere, anytime.
+Backing up your files with Dropbox Backup is far more reliable.
+It means you can back up and restore your files anywhere, anytime.

 But what happens if you lose the computer your entire business is based on?
 Stolen, misplaced, or soaked in this morning’s coffee, it’s a solopreneur’s worst nightmare.

 Dropbox Backup ensures you never have to worry about that, ever again.
-With as much storage as you need and the ability to recover an entire computer’s contents, you can pick up right where you left off.
+With the ability to recover an entire computer’s contents, you can pick up right where you left off.